-GCE qualifications have been reformed and de-coupled from AS levels, with examinations taking place at the end of the two year course.
-Current Year 12 students will therefore take their qualifications in May/June 2023.
-The November season is usually restricted to English and Maths GCSE re-sits in the same subjects, for those over 16.
-For this academic year only, the November re-sit season was expanded to cover all GCSE/GCEs where students wanted to try to improve on their previously awarded Teacher Awarded Grade from Summer 2021.
+GCSE qualifications have been reformed and now all follow the 9-1 grading system, with examinations taking place at the end of the two year course.
+Current Year 10 students will therefore take their qualifications in May/June 2024 to comply with the changes introduced by Ofqual.
+The exception is some Year 10 students may also complete a Mathematics Number & Measure exam in Summer 2023.
+The November season is restricted to English and Maths re-sits in the same subjects, for those over 16.
+Some other vocational qualifications are offered but also follow a 2 year programme of study.

+Season First provisional exam Last provisional exam

+date on common date on common

+timetable timetable

+Summer 2023 15 th May 2023 28 th June 2023

+(Number & Measure Level 1 Y10 exam) 9 th May 2023 (AM)

-Season First provisional exam date on common timetable Last provisional exam date on common timetable Summer 2022 16 th May 2022 27 th June 2022 The Exam Board have introduced a contingency date where students must be available in the event of a National event where previously cancelled GCSEs may be rearranged.
-This date has yet to be confirmed but usually follows the final day of exams.
+^{}The Exam Board have introduced a contingency date where students must be available in the event of a National event where previously cancelled GCSEs may be rearranged.
+This year it is 28th June.